kayteh/reachability-tester/README.md

 node is a fasthttp server, only lives to serve a single file, but it's compiled in so it's a self-contained binary.

 app is a fasthttp server, but renders an HTML template to serve as the test on once at start time. it also serves a single error image. the HTML template is generated from CONFIG_PATH's json.

+web UI is a tachyon-based UI. nothing really more to it.